 If you are offered a bribe, you must refuse it, unless you reasonably believe there is a threat to your personal safety or to the people around you or to your loved ones, you may in the first instance accept the bribe, but you must as soon as possible after the conduct occurred, report the matter to the CEO or the General Counsel, or if you are a Board member, to the Chairperson of the Board.
-Any attempt to bribe a STC Person or the acceptance of a bribe by an STC Person, is an act of corrupt conduct and should be reported to the positions nominated in the State Super's Protected Disclosures Reporting Policy.
-You are also able to report internally via the process set out in section 13.
+Any attempt to bribe a STC Person or the acceptance of a bribe by an STC Person, is an act of corrupt conduct and should be reported to the positions nominated in the State Super's Public Interest Disclosures Policy.
+You are also able to report internally via the process set out in section 14.

-9. Identifying and managing conflicts
+9. Identifying and managing conflicts (Conflicts of Interest)

-You are required to understand and comply with State Super's Conflict of Interest Management Policy.
+You are required to understand and comply with State Super's Conflicts Management Policy.

-An individual's obligations to others, or their own interests, can (or potentially can) improperly influence or be perceived to improperly influence the performance of their duties to State Super and compromise their integrity and that of State Super.
+An individual's obligations to others, or their own interests, can (or potentially can) improperly influence or be perceived to improperly influence the performance of their duties (public duties) to State Super and compromise their integrity and that of State Super.
+A public duty extends beyond simply performing the tasks assigned to you or complying with policy and procedure.
+It means the power, authority, and your duty and function conferred to you as the holder of a public office.
+It includes a duty to serve the public interest and the agency in an ethical manner.

 You must be objective and impartial and must be seen to be so by others.
 You must take action that is free of conflicts of duty and actively manage conflicts of interest.
 You must be aware of what constitutes a conflict of interest or conflict of duty and comply with State Super's Conflicts Management Policy.
+It is your responsibility to identify and declare conflicts of interest.
+A conflict of interest exists when a reasonable person might perceive that your personal interests(s) could be favoured over your public duties.
+It may arise from a range of factors, including personal relationships, secondary employment, membership or interest groups or your ownership or property, shares or companies.